 Failing to plan is probably the worst of all time management problems.
 The truth is, if you want to manage your time well, you have set aside time to plan each day.

-The problem here is that students are lacking the skills needed to use their planners effectively.
-In order to plan well, you must purposefully set aside time to plan every day.
+The problem here is that students lack the skills needed to use their planners effectively.
+You must purposefully set aside time to plan every day to plan well.
 That said, sometimes the planner can be a problem too.

 Using the Wrong Planner

-I find at least half a dozen forgotten or abandoned planners in my classrooms each semester.
-I try to return the planners to their owners but usually find the contact information section filled out in only one or two of them.
+Each semester, I find at least half a dozen forgotten or abandoned planners in my classrooms.
+I try to return the planners to their owners but usually find the contact information section filled out in only one or two.
 The other pages are similarly bare, containing a few deadlines, some doodles, and lots of blank space.

-Clearly these students aren’t using their planners.
+These students aren’t using their planners.
 I think the problem for many students is that they’re using the wrong kind of planner.
-Some students need a lot of space to write notes, others are happy just making lists, and others like planners that breakdown the day into 15-minute segments.
+Some students need a lot of space to write notes; others are happy just making lists and others like planners that break down the day into 15-minute segments.

-The planner you use is important because planning is the foundation of good time management.
-But planning itself is a skill, and poor planning skills make time management much harder.
+The planner you use is essential because planning is the foundation of good time management.
+But planning is a skill, and poor planning skills make time management much harder.

 Why Time Management Is So Hard

 Unfortunately, most of us are never formally taught good self-management skills.
-I certainly never had classes on how to prioritize my to-do list, how to plan a big project, or how to organize my planner and workspace.
-Instead I, like most people, had to learn these things on my own, piecing them together as I grew into adulthood.
+I certainly never had classes on how to prioritize my to-do list, plan a big project, or organize my planner and workspace.
+Instead, like most people, I had to learn these things on my own, piecing them together as I grew into adulthood.

 How to Improve Your Time Management Skills

-The first step to improving your time management skills is to gain understanding of how you actually spend your time.
-Tracking your activities for a few days or a week will give you realistic estimates of how long it takes you to complete certain tasks.
+The first step to improving your time management skills is to understand how you spend your time.
+Tracking your activities for a few days or a week will give you realistic estimates of how long it takes you to complete specific tasks.

 Once you’ve tracked how you spend your time for a while, you’ll need to do some analysis.
 Are there some tasks you could eliminate to save time?
 Or are there ways you can batch tasks to be more productive?

-Batching tasks often involves using habit stacking to create new habits.
+Batching tasks often involves using habit stacking to create new patterns.
 For example, you can organize your bag, pack your lunch and choose your clothes for the following day each night before bedtime.
-Grouping these habits together is an example of habit stacking, since performing one habit triggers you to perform the next.
+Grouping these habits is an example of pattern stacking since performing one common trigger you to complete the next.

-In analyzing your time, you may find that you tend to procrastinate on certain tasks.
-Or learn that there are some tasks that always take longer than expected.
+In analyzing your time, you may tend to procrastinate on specific tasks.
+Or learn that some tasks always take longer than expected.
 In those cases, you may be suffering motivation problems rather than time management problems.
-Getting to the root cause of the issue requires being aware of how you’re spending your time the first place.
+Getting to the root cause of the issue requires being aware of how you’re spending your time in the first place.

 The key thing I want everyone to remember is that good time management is learned.
 It may come easier to some people than others, but no one is born a good time manager.
-A solid time management system has several parts, but just paying attention to how you actually spend your time is a great start to improving your time management sills.
+A solid time management system has several parts, but just paying attention to how you spend your time is an excellent start to improving your time management skills.